 In 1924 Andre Breton (1896-1966) pub.
-First Surrealist Manifesto; 2nd ed. in 1929; defines Surrealism as "Psychic automatism in its pure state, by which one proposes to express - verbally, by means of the written word, or in any other manner - the actual functioning of thought.
+First Surrealist Manifesto (2nd ed. in 1929), which defines Surrealism as "Psychic automatism in its pure state, by which one proposes to express - verbally, by means of the written word, or in any other manner - the actual functioning of thought.
 Dictated by the thought, in the absence of any control exercised by reason, exempt from any aesthetic or moral concern."

 Marcel Duchamp (1887-1968) of France.